kkalouli/GKR_semantic_parser/README.md

 In the main method at the end of this class you can choose to run only one sentence or a testsuite with sentences: just comment in or out the corresponding method.
 The testsuite should contain one sentence per line.

+# Evaluation
+The testsuite used in our paper *Kalouli, A.-L. and Richard Crouch.
+2018.
+GKR: the Graphical Knowledge Representation for semantic parsing.
+In Proceedings of SEMBEaR 2018
+@ NAACL 2018* (http://aclweb.org/anthology/W18-1304) can be found in the folder *evaluation*.

 # Contact
 For troubleshooting, comments, ideas and discussions, please contact aikaterini-lida.kalouli(at)uni-konstanz.de or dick.crouch(at)gmail.com